mbr4477/frontpage/README.md

         "printer": "home_printer"
     }
     ```
     The `sources` list contains the list of newspaper keys.
 To find these, search for papers at https://www.newseum.org/todaysfrontpages/, and click the "PDF" link on the detail page.
 Check the URL for the key.
+Add one of the keys to the `print` property to pick which one to print out, or use `$RANDOM` to randomly select a paper to print.
 7. Initialize the Python virtual environment
     ```bash
     $ python3 -m venv .venv